Sedation for Kids & Teens

 Sedatives will also help reduce your child's sense of pain.
 Today’s doctor draws upon a continually-expanding list of new sedatives to help lessen pain and dental anxiety.
-Doctors weigh a number of factors carefully to assess which drug will be the safest choice in a unique situation for your child.
+Doctors weigh a number of factors to carefully assess which drug will be the safest choice in a unique situation for your child.

 The safety of sedation medications is measured by pharmacists and physicians on a scale called the therapeutic index.
 The larger the number is on the scale, the safer the drug.